gwaidan/metro-modular/Brickworks/SMR4/readme.md

 # Brickworks SMR4 Voicecard
 This is a fork from Pichenettes' Ambika SMR Voicecard at https://github.com/pichenettes/ambika/tree/master/controller/hardware_design.
 With a raw, Roland-y sound, this was generally agreed by users' as the best of the original three voicecards released for the Ambika.
+In line with the original, it is released under a Creative Commons cc-by-sa 3.0 license.

 <b>v0.51j (initial):</b> Main changes are: